TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-channels-live-evens-quotas.md

 	cloudEnvironments="public"
 />

-# Manage Channels quotas
+# Manage quotas of Channels or Live Events

-There is a limit of 5 live Channels per Media Services account.
-In Media Services v3, Channels were replaced with Live Events.
+There is a default (soft) limit of 5 live Channels (v2) and Live Events (v3) per Media Services account.
+You can open a support ticket to increase this quota.
+Make sure to include detailed information in the request on the desired quota changes.
+Also include your regions scale information.

 ## **Recommended Documents**